JuliaData/DataFrames.jl/docs/src/man/basics.md

 Make sure you have CSV.jl in a version that is at least 1.0.

 Now, we will explore how to load a CSV file into a `DataFrame`.
-Unlike Python's Pandas `read_csv` the you need two packages to accomplish this: CSV.jl and DataFrames.jl.
+Unlike Python's Pandas `read_csv` you need two packages to accomplish this: CSV.jl and DataFrames.jl.
 As the first step, you have to load the libraries you will use.
 In our case CSV.jl and DataFrames.jl.
 In order to read the file in we will use the `CSV.read` function.
 ```jldoctest dataframe